Last updated on

 What changed for me?
 I became better at social interaction.
 It’s not rocket science, and all you need is will and time to practice.

 Here’s my recommended reading on how to improve friend-making-skills.

-14. When we feel lonely, we tend to feel sad, and when we feel sad, we tend to want to be alone.
-Break that cycle.
+14. When we feel lonely, we feel sad, and then we want to be alone.
+Break that cycle

 Ever been in a situation where you’ve said no to friends because you didn’t feel good?
 I have.

 Here’s what I did to break the cycle.
 Make a conscious effort to socialize even if you don’t feel like it.
 That’s the only way to break the cycle of lonely -> sad -> alone -> lonely.

 So say that you get invited somewhere or have the opportunity to socialize.
 That opportunity reminds you of your loneliness, and that makes you sad.
 As a result, you want to just skip the invite.
 Here’s where you want to consciously step in and say “Wait a minute” Let’s break this cycle.

 Being sad is not a reason to avoid socializing!

 15. Go to RECURRING meetups

 The biggest mistake I see people do is that they try to make friends at venues where people only go once.
 To make friends, we need to meet people recurringly.
 That’s the reason most people make their friends at work or in school: Those are the places where we meet people recurringly.